Lana - My Jeep Build

 Modifications done!
 Now time to bolt this baby on!
 Plus add on my Smittybilt X20-10 Comp Gen2 Winch with Synthetic Line, cut my hook to add Factor 55 Flatlink E, Warn D-shackles, and Optima Yellow Deep Cycle Battery all from Quadratec.
 Oh I also added the Wilco Offroad Fairlead which is Military grade Teflon® impregnated hard anodize finish to help reduce rope friction on sythetic lines.
 Makes For one sexy front end!

 Stage one is complete!
-Now for a photo shoot hahaha :)
+Now for a photo shoot :)

 The Unexpected: Goodbye Clutch

 Had a blast attending my first ever Jeep Jamboree event at the Badlands Off-Road Park in Attica, IN.
-During the first day I snapped my transfer case cable towards the end of the day and smoked out my clutch the second day on a hill climb.
+During the first day, I snapped my transfer case cable towards the end of the day and smoked out my clutch the second day on a hill climb.
 You can read all about it on my journal entry.
 Clutch did not want to do anything at all.
 I was a sitting duck.
 I had to take it to a shop in Wisconsin.
 Sadly, I was not able to help due to legal reasons in the shop..
-But I at least got some photos during the process.
+Makes sense and I get it, but I was hoping I could pull it out and helpout.
+Plus, learn some more about my setup.
+I at least got some photos during the process.

 Shop: Frank Boucher Chrysler Dodge Jeep VW of Janesville, WI